 Search Engine Optimisation (SEO) has always been one of the most popular methods of digital marketing and is widely adopted across various industries.
-SEO, in layman’s term, is a technique by which the traffic to a website or web page is increased by affecting its visibility on the search engine’s result pages.
+SEO, in layman’s terms, is a technique by which the traffic to a website or web page is increased by affecting its visibility on the search engine’s result pages.

 SEO is an indispensable part of the digital marketing plan of any business, be it small, mid-sized, and even large.
-These businesses require skilled professionals who can contribute towards improved business visibility, better branding and web traffic, a high ROI, credibility, and detailed insight into customer behaviour.
+These businesses require skilled professionals who can contribute towards improved business visibility, better branding and web traffic, a high ROI, credibility, and detailed insight into customer behavior.
 This write up lists some of the SEO interview questions and answers that will help you to crack your next SEO interview –

 Q1.
 What are the different types of SEO?

 Ans.
 There are three different types of SEO –

 On-page SEO – On-page or on-site SEO includes practice strategies to optimize an individual page on a website and improve the rankings of a website, and earn organic traffic.

 Off-page SEO – This process also refers to techniques for improving a website’s position in the search engine results page (SERPs).

 Technical SEO – Technical SEO is the process of optimizing a website for crawling and indexing, and help search engines access, crawl, interpret, and index the website in a hassle-free manner.